 In Satiro v.
-Maninno the Superior Court found the pro se appellant’s claim waived as a result filing a 29-issue statement of matters complained of on appeal that made it impossible for the trial court to give a comprehensive analysis of the issues.
+Maninno, the Superior Court found the pro se appellant’s claim waived as a result of filing a 29-issue statement of matters complained of on appeal that made it impossible for the trial court to give a comprehensive analysis of the issues.

-In this interlocutory appeal, the Supreme Court reversed the Superior Court and ruled, by failing to challenge the suppression court’s explicit invocation of that provision before the Superior Court, the Commonwealth waived its challenge to Wolfel’s failure to raise a claim under Article I, Section 8.
+In Commonwealth v.
+Wolfel, which was an interlocutory appeal, the PA Supreme Court reversed the Superior Court and ruled, by failing to challenge the suppression court’s explicit invocation of that provision before the Superior Court, the Commonwealth waived its challenge to the defendant’s failure to raise a claim under Article I, Section 8.

-The Supreme Court held that a trial court has the authority to halt proceedings and sua sponte order a mistrial only where there is “exceedingly clear error” that results in a “manifest injustice”, notwithstanding the would-be moving party’s failure to preserve the issue.
+In Temple v.
+Providence Care Ctr., the PA Supreme Court held that a trial court has the authority to halt proceedings and sua sponte order a mistrial only where there is “exceedingly clear error” that results in “manifest injustice,” notwithstanding the would-be moving party’s failure to preserve the issue.

-The PCRA petitioner was represented by counsel during the PCRA proceedings in Common Pleas, but a new attorney entered before the Superior Court on appeal from the denial of that PCRA petition.
+In Commonwealth v.
+Vo, the PCRA petitioner was represented by counsel during the proceedings in the lower court, but a new attorney entered in the appeal of the denial of the PCRA petition.
 The new counsel raised issues of ineffective assistance of prior PCRA counsel.
-The Superior Court detailed an often-conflicting body of law before holding … Read more
+The Superior Court detailed an often-conflicting body of law and … Read more

-An en banc panel of the Superior Court overruled Commonwealth v.
+In Commonwealth v.
+Johnson, an en banc panel of the Superior Court overruled Commonwealth v.
 Creese, which had required each notice of appeal to list only one docket number.
 This case, along with Commonwealth v.
-Larkin show the Superior Court at its worst–creating, changing and abridging rules that have nothing to do with the justice, seeking the truth, or efficiently administering … Read more
+Larkin show the Superior Court at its worst–creating, changing and abridging rules that have nothing to do with the justice, seeking the … Read more

-More than one month after a defense verdict in non-jury trial, plaintiff filed a motion for leave to file a post-trial motion nunc pro tunc.
-The trial court denied that, claiming that plaintiff did not show he was appropriately diligent.
-The Superior Court reversed, though, after finding that the prothonotary failed to note in the docket … Read more
+More than one month after a defense verdict in a non-jury trial, the plaintiff filed a motion for leave to file a post-trial motion nunc pro tunc.
+The trial court denied the motion, claiming that the plaintiff did not show he was diligent in filing the motion.
+The Superior Court reversed after finding that the prothonotary … Read more

-Appellant entered guilty pleas to certain charges in the Allegheny County Sex Offender Court and received a probation tail to his sentence.
-One condition of his probation is that he was not permitted to possess a device that was capable of accessing the internet.
-He was caught with cell phones with internet connections repeatedly, and … Read more
+The defendant entered guilty pleas to certain charges in the Allegheny County Sex Offender Court and received a probation tail to his sentence.
+One condition of his probation was that he was not permitted to possess a device that was capable of accessing the internet.
+The defendant was subsequently repeatedly caught with cell phones with … Read more